Sushmita15/Sushmita15/README.md

-- 👋 Hi, I’m Sushmita, a Freshman at Siena College
+- 👋 Hi, I’m Sushmita, a Sophomore at Siena College
 - 👀 I’m interested in Web Development using HTML, CSS, and JS and App Development using Flutter
-- 🌱 I’m currently learning Swift and SwiftUI
+- 🌱 I’m currently learning JS, Swift and SwiftUI
 - 💞️ I’m open to collaborations
 - 📫 How to reach me: msushmita2023@gmail.com